 - Use and expand – Ensuring that customers continue subscribing and grow their spending over time.

 There are several PLG tools that can be used at each stage of this flywheel, but it is important to note that none of these are prerequisite features of a successful PLG strategy.
 The right tools to use will depend on your customer base, product, and typical sales motion.

 PLG tools for helping customers find and discover your product

-First, and most famously, PLG can help you acquire customers through low-touch acquisition methods that can dramatically increase your lead volume in a scalable way, and then qualify opportunities in the best possible way – by organically testing whether they will make use of and eventually pay for your solution:
+First, and most famously, PLG can help you acquire customers through low-touch acquisition methods that can dramatically increase your lead volume in a scalable way, and then qualify opportunities in the best possible way – by organically testing whether they will make use of and eventually pay for your solution.

 - Freemium is offering a totally free tier of your product, limited by features or usage allowances.
 It can create a large pool of users and organically convert them over time into paying customers (through self-service or sales).
 Linktree’s compelling freemium offering has allowed it to develop a base of 12 million users who are potential targets for the “Pro” plan.

-- Free trial is offering time-limited free access to your product for customers to try before they buy.
+- Free trial offers time-limited free access to your product for customers to try before they buy.
 It is typically less risky than freemium because it is less likely to cannibalize existing sales, although it also offers fewer advantages in terms of driving very high volumes of leads.
 Commercetools offers a 60-day free trial to allow developers to test product suitability without an expensive POC, despite primarily selling at the Enterprise level.

 - Open source is offering source code to the core functionality of your product for free to the developer community.
 It is often used to build a developer community around the market and can offer brand advantages.
 It is harder to leverage direct upsell than a freemium or free trial.
 Mirantis offers open-source software for Kubernetes deployment as well as paid cloud-based products and fosters a community of developers through this offering.